 Bertha was manufactured by Hitachi Zosen Corp., a Japanese firm that has successfully built more than 1,300 tunneling machines, a number of them for large-diameter tunnel projects.
 As Bertha’s owner, Seattle Tunnel Partners, the contracting team that’s building the tunnel, is responsible for ensuring she functions properly.

 The SR 99 tunneling machine was designed specifically for the ground conditions beneath Seattle.
 The graphic to the right illustrates some notable parts of a tunneling machine, and the short video below shows how Bertha works.
 A motorized, 10-foot-long model of Bertha is on dispaly at Milepost 31, our information center in Seattle's Pioneer Square neighborhood.

 Bertha was shipped from her manufacturing facility in Japan to Seattle in spring 2013.
 She was then reassembled in an 80-foot-deep pit to the west of Seattle’s stadiums.
 After a series of thorough tests, Bertha was launched into the soils beneath Seattle on July 30, 2013.

 In December 2013, STP stopped tunneling approximately 1,000 feet into the tunnel drive after measuring increased temperatures in the tunneling machine.
 While investigating the cause of the high temperatures, STP discovered damage to the machine’s seal system and contamination within the main bearing.
-STP is working to repair the seal system and replace the main bearing so that crews can resume tunneling.
+STP and manufacturer Hitachi Zosen are currently repairing and enhancing the machine, as explained in the narrated video below.